 Jade1986

-Hello and thank you for the live chat option.
+Hello and thank you for the opportunity to chat live.

-I'm getting my first Botox treatment on Wednesday, at the same time I was diagnosed with insulin resistance by a diabetologist and should take metformin.
-He couldn't tell me if there were interactions with Botox/triptans, only said ibuprofen wouldn't be good as it increases the need for insulin.
-Are there any known interactions between Botox treatment, triptans and metformin?
+I'm having my first Botox treatment on Wednesday, and at the same time, I was diagnosed with insulin resistance by my diabetologist and prescribed Metformin.
+He couldn't tell me if there are any interactions with Botox or triptans, only mentioning that ibuprofen wouldn't be good because it increases insulin requirements.
+Are there any known interactions between Botox treatment, triptans, and Metformin?

 Best regards